CISecurity/ControlsAssessmentSpecification/control-3/control-3.2.rst

 Measures
 --------
-* M1 = Number of deployed vulnerability scanning tools
+* M1 = Count of deployed vulnerability scanning tools (from Input 1)
-* M2 = Count of unauthenticated vulnerability scanning tools
+* M2 = List of unauthenticated vulnerability scanning tools
+* M3 = Count of M2
-* M3 = Count of authenticated vulnerability scanning tools
+* M4 = List of authenticated vulnerability scanning tools
+* M5 = Count of M4
+* M6 = List of vulnerability scanning tools recently used
+* M7 = Count of M6
-* M4 = Count of vulnerability scanning tools recently used
+* M8 = List of vulnerability scanning tools not recently used
+* M9 = Count of M8
-* M5 = Count of endpoints covered by authenticated vulnerability scanners
+* M10 = List of endpoints covered by at least one authenticated vulnerability scanner
+* M11 = Count of M10
+* M12 = List of endpoints scanned in an authenticated manner
+* M13 = Count of M12
-* M6 = Count of endpoints scanned in an authenticated manner
+* M14 = List of endpoints not scanned in an authenticated manner
+* M15 = Count of M14

 Metrics
 -------